Tsun0193/nxGREG/documents/extract-database-entity-contract-list-relationships.md

 - ✅ All function→query relationships created (uses_query)
 - ✅ All query→DAO relationships created (executed_by)
 - ✅ All query→table relationships created (accesses_table)
+- ✅ All function→table relationships created (uses_table)
 - ✅ All relationship sources and targets reference valid entity IDs
-- ✅ All required properties are present
+- ✅ All required properties are present and flattened (no nested layers)
 - ✅ No duplicate relationships
+- ✅ All table references use full names with prefixes (database_table:t_keiyaku not database_table:keiyaku)

 ### Quality Standards
 1. **Accuracy:** All entity IDs must match existing entities exactly
 2. **Completeness:** Extract ALL relationships from all queries
 3. **Consistency:** Use consistent relationship types (only the 3 defined types)
-4. **Traceability:** Every relationship must have source_file in metadata
-5. **Validation:** All source and target IDs must exist in entity files
+4. **Validation:** All source and target IDs must exist in entity files
+5. **Neo4j Compatible:** All properties must be at top level (no nested properties/metadata layers)
+6. **Full Table Names:** All database_table references must use full table names with prefixes (e.g., `database_table:t_keiyaku`, `database_table:v_m_kokyaku_kbn`)
+  - This ensures IDs match the entity definitions exactly
+  - Neo4j will use these IDs to establish graph relationships

 ---

 ## Example Output Structure

+Neo4j-compatible format with flattened properties:

 ```json
 {